Foxort/Foxort/README.md

 Trying and learning is part of me, being optimist as well, perhaps a bit too much.

 A ***really*** cool quote:
-> When you want to know how things really work, study thel when they're coming apart.</br>
+> When you want to know how things really work, study them when they're coming apart.</br>
 — **William Gibson, _Zero History_**

 ## Recent news about me